-Prior to the experimental blocks, participants practised the keypress pace, by tapping in synchrony with a metronome for 3 min.
+Prior to the experimental blocks, participants practiced the keypress pace, by tapping in synchrony with a metronome for 3 minutes.
 They were given feedback on their performance, and offered additional training if they felt they needed more practice.
 All participants were able to tap in accordance with the auditory signal in the initial training.
 After the tapping practice, the participants received a short training block for the upcoming experimental block.
 We encouraged participants to take breaks between the blocks, but did not force a fixed break.
-Each experimental block lasted for approximately 25 min.
-If the total duration of a given block exceeded 35 min due to repetitions, we concluded the block, as this would result in deterioration of time perception [58].
-The total duration of the experiment over the four sessions was approximately 4.5 h.
+Each experimental block lasted for ~25 minutes.
+If the total duration of a given block exceeded 35 minutes due to repetitions, we concluded the block, as this would result in deterioration of time perception [59].
+The total duration of the experiment over the four sessions was approximately 4.5 hours.

-2.6.
+3.6.
 Data analysis

 At zero and positive RSAs, the stimulus was triggered from the response and therefore matched the intended timing (aside from software delays).
-Typically, 90 such trials per block were entered into the analysis (across the nine positive RSAs) with a small number of truncated blocks containing substantially fewer trials (5% showing greater than 20% reduction, minimum of 19 trials).
+Typically, 90 such trials per block were entered into the analysis (across the nine positive RSAs) with a small number of truncated blocks containing substantially fewer trials (5% showing >20% reduction, minimum of 19 trials).
 For the 60 remaining trials per block, with RSAs intended to be negative (based on the expected time or response), we attempted to determine the true RSA (binned to the nearest screen refresh) for use in the analysis.
 Due to a coding error only a subset of these estimates (median 27%) could be entered into the analysis.
-We calculated the proportion of 'yes' responses at each RSA and in each condition.
-We removed the agency judgement data from one participant because of too few yes responses (less than 2% of trials).
+We calculated the proportion of "yes" responses at each RSA and in each condition.
+We removed the agency judgment data from one participant because of too few yes responses (<2% of trials).

-Traditionally, data from this kind of experiment are fit separately for each condition and each observer (resulting in our case in $2 \times 2 \times 2 \times 48 = 384$ separate psychometric function fits).
+Traditionally, data from this kind of experiment are fit separately for each condition and each observer (resulting in our case in 2x2x2x48 = 384 separate psychometric function fits).
 Then, one or more of the derived model parameters from each fit are compared across conditions using a subsequent inferential test such as ANOVA.
-However, that approach fails to capitalize on all the information in the combined dataset.
-Here, we fit a single Bayesian multi-level model to all participants and conditions at once using the Stan programming language interfaced from R [59] via the RStan package [60].
-This multi-level approach is (in principle) an all-in-one implementation of the traditional analysis pipeline, using a similar number of parameters to characterize the data and draw inferences.
+However, that approach fails to capitalise on all the information in the combined data set.
+Here, we fit a single Bayesian multilevel model to all participants and conditions at once using the Stan programming language interfaced from R [60] via the RStan package [61,62].
+This multilevel approach is (in principle) an all-in-one implementation of the traditional analysis pipeline, using a similar number of parameters to characterise the data and draw inferences.
 Among other benefits, it allows to incorporate data from the three participants with missing conditions, and to appropriately weight cases with reduced numbers of trials.